-The full form of LED is Liquid Crystal Displays.
+The full form of LED is Light Emitting Diode.
 The LED is a PN junction diode which emits light when an electric current flows through it in the forward direction.
 The LED is constructed by doping the p-type and n-type material.
 When the power is applied across the LED the recombination of P-type and N-type material charges takes places.
 The recombination of charges gives energy in the form of heat and light.

 The semiconductor material is translucent (allow light to pass) and it emits light through their junction.The semiconductor material used galvanised arsenides, which generates red or yellow light.
 It is also available in green, red, and amber colour.
 The several LED is used for representing the one segment and the decimal points are represented by the single LED.

 Definition of LCD